Alexandra do Nascimento

-Alexandra Priscila do Nascimento Martínez (born 16 September 1981) is a Brazilian former handball player.
+Alexandra Priscila do Nascimento Martínez (born 16 September 1981) is a Brazilian handball player.
 She played in the Brazilian national team.
 She is a world champion from 2013, the first in history Brazil won the title.
+In 2012 she was named IHF World Player of the Year, the first South American, male or female, to win the award.

 Career

 Youth career

 She was born in 1981 in Limeira (São Paulo) but she soon moved to Espírito Santo where she grew up.
 She started playing handball aged 10.

 Hypo NÖ

 She moved to Austria in 2004 to join Hypo NÖ, a club that is noted for having many Brazilian national team players.
-Here she won the Austrian championship and cup double 10 times in a row from 2004 to 2014.
+Here she won the Austrian championship and Cup double 10 times in a row from 2004 to 2014.
 In 2008 she reached the final of the Champions League, where they lost to Russian Zvezda Zvenigorod.
 In 2013 she won the EHF Cup Winners' Cup with the club.

 In 2012, she was the first Brazilian handballer to be voted IHF World Player of the Year.